mediasittich/coronavirus-data-project/README.md

 - change to the directory _Abgabe_ by typing `cd Abgabe`
 - To run the R script open the file `Rscript.R` in RStudio
 - To run the Python scripts follow the instructions in the `README.md` file in the _Abgabe_ directory

+---

+## _Bonus_

+During this project we started working on a web application to display our analysis interactively.
+The app project is currently a work in progress and may also contain additional data resources not used in this analysis.
+The current live version of the app can be found [here](https://covid-19-stats-project.herokuapp.com/).
+The corresponding repository [here](https://github.com/mediasittich/covid19-dash-app).